 WHO’S OUT:

-Eight players will be moving on from the program this year; four to the portal and four because of eligibility.
+Eight players will be moving on from the program this year; four to the portal and four due to eligibility.
 The Bobcats also lost the commitment of top JUCO prospect Lateef Patrick (Trinidad State) in April.
+He has since committed to Stephen F. Austin.

-All-MAAC point guard Savion Lewis announced before the MAAC Tournament that 2024-25 – his seventh season in college – would be his last.
+All-MAAC point guard Savion Lewis announced before the MAAC Tournament that his seventh season as a Bobcat would be his last.
 Lewis ended his Quinnipiac career as the program’s Div.
-I career assists leader.
-He is currently looking for professional opportunities overseas and has said that he wants to become a coach someday.
+I career assist leader with 590.
+He is seeking professional opportunities and expressed a desire to become a coach someday.

 “I believe I left a legacy here that the young guys are going to carry on,” Lewis told Q30 Sports in March.